FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

   - checkpoint_path: folder path containing model checkpoints
   - parameters_file: Extra parameters
 - Output parameters:
-  - output_folder: folder path where output data will be stored
+  - output_path: folder path where output data will be stored

-This task loads the input data, processes it and then saves the output result in the output_folder.
+This task loads the input data, processes it and then saves the output result in the output_path.
 It also prints some information from the extra parameters.

 </p>
 </details>